juancarlosjr97/react-firebase-playground/README.md

 ##### Initialize your project

 - Firebase Login
-  - Run firebase login and click on the URL to authorize the environment to communicate to Firebase using `firebase login --no-localhost` and after logging in it should show a message `Success!
+  - Run Firebase login and click on the URL to authorize the environment to communicate to Firebase using `firebase login --no-localhost` and after logging in it should show a message `Success!
 Logged in as ****`
 - Firebase Init
   - Run `firebase init`
   - Select `Firestore: Configure security rules and indexes files for Firestore` and `Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys`